 - More than 37 million people are infected with River Blindness, often living in poor, rural African communities.
 The infection can be treated, but once blindness occurs, it’s irreversible.

-For every pair of Jonas Paul Eyewear kids glasses purchased, we make donations to our partners to provide eye tests, corrective children's eyeglasses, cataract surgeries, mectizan treatments to prevent river blindness, and Vitamin A supplements to children and families in need.
+For every pair of Jonas Paul Eyewear kids glasses purchased, we make donations to various partners to provide eye tests, corrective children's eyeglasses, cataract surgeries, mectizan treatments to prevent river blindness, and Vitamin A supplements to children and families in need.
 These donations provide support for visually impaired children all over the world.

 Thank you for supporting Jonas Paul Eyewear with your purchases and making our Buy Sight, Give Sight program a reality!

 Below are some of our ongoing partners as well as some that we have worked with on individual restoring sight & blindness prevention projects ... if you would like to get involved directly follow the links below to learn more!